knowlen/dotfiles/README.md

 # configs
-My personal Bash configs (I spend way too much time on these)
+My personal Bash configs.
+Low profile, meta keybinds, cyan and grey.
+Mostly focusing on Tmux, Vim, bash\_profile.
+I edited the 'nicoulaj' theme in oh-my-zsh, and the .dircolors is my directory color scheme.

 ---
 ### TMUX